-Wanna delicious velvety bowl of spicy pumpkin soup?
-Me too…even better when an 8oz cup has only 80 calories, 9g fiber, 95% less fat, 65% less sodium and 66% less sugar than traditional pumpkin soups!
+Wanna delicious comforting bowl of creamy spicy pumpkin soup?
+Me too…even better when an 8oz cup has only 80 calories, 9g fiber, 95% less fat, 65% less sodium and 70% less sugar than traditional pumpkin soups!
+Did I mention that it’s high protein too?
 While soup is frequently seen as a low-cal guilt free starter, see Nutrition Table below.
-Michelin Star chefs as well as the Campbell’s kitchen really know how to pack in the butter, cream, sugar and salt.
+Michelin Star chefs as well as the brats in the Campbell’s cannery really know how to pack in the butter, cream, sugar and salt.
 Sure, they taste terrific, but did you need more than 1/2 your day’s fat, sugar and sodium in 1 tiny bowl?

-Instead use pureed onions and celery for luscious volume and velvety texture, reduced sodium chicken broth and a variety of spices for low salt flavor!
+Instead use pureed onions, celery and protein-rich tofu for creamy luscious volume and velvety texture, reduced sodium chicken bone broth and a variety of spices for endless flavor without the sodium bloat!
 Want it sweeter, add a lil calorie free natural stevia to sweeten to your liking.

 INGREDIENTS